yellowblob/schaubies/Vision_API/README.md

 The Quickstart guide for using the client libraries can be found here:
 <a href="https://cloud.google.com/vision/docs/quickstart-client-libraries" target="_blank">https://cloud.google.com/vision/docs/quickstart-client-libraries</a>

-Use this <a href="https://github.com/yellowblob/schaubies/blob/master/Vision_API/vision_request.py" target="_blank">python script</a> to directly request the data via python and get a reduced json, that only includes recognized labels/objects and the scores they have.
+Use [vision-request.py](vision-request.py) to directly request the data via python and get a reduced json, that only includes recognized labels/objects and the scores they have.

 	python vision_request.py path/to/your/img